 for immediate release

-contact: Gerry Fialka 310-306-7330 pfsuzy@aol.com http://www.laughtears.com/
+contact: Gerry Fialka 310-306-7330 pfsuzy@aol.com https://www.laughtears.com/

 PXL THIS sites: http://pxl2000.blogspot.com/ and http://sites.google.com/site/pxlthis/ and http://www.youtube.com/user/pxlthis

 PXL THIS celebrates its 21st year of creative filmmaking by everyone from kids to professionals.
-One of the most unique film festivals ever, PXL THIS has been attended by Oliver Stone, Daryl Hannah, Kim Fowley among many more.
+One of the most unique international film festivals ever, PXL THIS has been attended by Oliver Stone, Daryl Hannah, Kim Fowley among many more.
 Pixelvision has even made it onto the big screen via Richard Linklater (Slacker), Michael Almereyda (Nadja, produced by David Lynch) and Craig Baldwin (Sonic Outlaws).
-The irresistible irony of the PXL 2000 is that the camera's ease-of-use and affordability, which entirely democratizes movie-making, has inspired the creation of some of the most visionary, avant and luminous film of our time.

 "If movies offer an escape from everyday life, Pixelvision is the Houdini of the film world." - SF Weekly